olaroos/deepnetnotes/basics.md

 Glow: three steps:
 (i) Actnorm (variation of batch-norm in the context of flows)
 $a_{t,n} = s_{n} \odot z_{t,n} + t_{n}$
-It's an affine transformation that retains relative distances and angles between points in the transformed image)
+It's an affine transformation – retains relative distances and angles between points in the transformed image.
+Affine maps do not have to preserve the zero point => all linear transformations are affine but not all afine transformations are linear.
 (ii) Linear-layer  (standard linear layer)
 (iii) Affine coupling  ()